 The Wicker Breakdown:

-- Once again, Jane and Dan host the news.
-I'm noticing that it's getting a little boring without the election to give it focus.
-They seem to be throwing new tweaks to Weekend Update each week and this was the week then feature Point, Counter Point where Dan calls Jane an "ignorant slut" as a release to all the passive aggressive tension that may or may not have been genuinely building (I don't know, Jane seems, understandably, annoyed to be teamed up with Dan when she was doing just fine, if not better, on her own.)
+Once again, Jane and Dan host the news.
+I'm noticing that it's getting a little dry without the election to give it focus.
+They seem to be throwing new tweaks to Weekend Update each week.
+This was the week that first featured Point, Counter Point where Dan calls Jane an "ignorant slut" as a release to all the passive aggressive tension that may or may not have been genuinely building.
+(I don't know, Jane seems, understandably, annoyed to be teamed up with Dan when she was doing just fine, if not better, on her own.)
+(Link 2)